wamesk/laravel-commands/README.md

     /* Per page pagination default */
 //    'per_page' => 10, // Default: 10

+    /* What language mutations should it generate.
+All will contain EN phrases. */
+//    'langs' => ['en'], // Default: en

     /* You can disable commands that wame:make will run.
 By default, all will run. */ 'make' => [
 //        'api-controllers' => false,
 //        'events' => false,
+//        'lang' => false,
 //        'listeners' => false,
 //        'migration' => false,
 //        'model' => false,